D-PDLP: Scaling PDLP to Distributed Multi-GPU Systems: Distributed PDLP

 \section{Distributed PDLP}

-To scale PDHG beyond the memory limits of a single device, we adopt a 2D partitioning strategy for the constraint matrix $A$.
-This design enables flexible distribution of variables and constraints across a multi-GPU cluster, allowing the solver to handle problem instances that exceed the memory capacity of any individual device.
+To scale PDHG beyond single-device computation and unlock the computational throughput of modern clusters, we adopt a 2D partitioning strategy for the constraint matrix $A$.
+This design enables the flexible distribution of variables and constraints across multiple GPUs, allowing the solver to effectively exploit massive parallelism to accelerate the solving phase.